Eastern Bloc: Population

 Eastern Bloc countries such as the Soviet Union had high rates of population growth.
 In 1917, the population of Russia in its present borders was 91 million.
 Despite the destruction in the Russian Civil War, the population grew to 92.7 million in 1926.
 In 1939, the population increased by 17 percent to 108 million.
 Despite more than 20 million deaths suffered throughout World War II, Russia's population grew to 117.2 million in 1959.
 The Soviet census of 1989 showed Russia's population at 147 million people.

 The Soviet economical and political system produced further consequences such as, for example, in Baltic states, where the population was approximately half of what it should have been compared with similar countries such as Denmark, Finland and Norway over the years 1939–1990.
 Poor housing was one factor leading to severely declining birth rates throughout the Eastern Bloc.
 However, birth rates were still higher than in Western European countries.
 A reliance upon abortion, in part because periodic shortages of birth control pills and intrauterine devices made these systems unreliable, also depressed the birth rate and forced a shift to pro-natalist policies by the late 1960s, including severe checks on abortion and propagandist exhortations like the 'heroine mother' distinction bestowed on those Romanian women who bore ten or more children.

 In October 1966, artificial birth control was proscribed in Romania and regular pregnancy tests were mandated for women of child-bearing age, with severe penalties for anyone who was found to have terminated a pregnancy.
 Despite such restrictions, birth rates continued to lag, in part because of unskilled induced abortions.
 The populations of the Eastern Bloc countries were as follows:

 Social structure

 Eastern Bloc societies operated under anti-meritocratic principles with strong egalitarian elements.
-These favoured less qualified individuals, as well as providing privileges for the nomenklatura and those with the right class or political background.
-Eastern Bloc societies were dominated by the ruling communist party, leading some to term them "partyocracies".
-Providing benefits to less qualified and less competent people helped provide a sort of legitimacy for the regime.
+For example, Czechoslovakia favoured less qualified individuals, as well as providing privileges for the nomenklatura and those with the right class or political background.
+Eastern Bloc societies were dominated by the ruling communist party, dubbed "partyocracy" by Pavel Machonin.
 Former members of the middle-class were officially discriminated against, though the need for their skills allowed them to re-invent themselves as good communist citizens.

 Housing

 A housing shortage existed throughout the Eastern Bloc.
 In Europe it was primarily due to the devastation during World War II.
 Construction efforts suffered after a severe cutback in state resources available for housing starting in 1975.
-Cities became filled with large system-built apartment blocks Western visitors from places like West Germany expressed surprise at the perceived bad quality of new, box-like concrete structures across the border in East Germany, along with a relative greyness of the physical environment and the often joyless appearance of people on the street or in stores.
-Housing construction policy suffered from considerable organisational problems.
+Cities became filled with large system-built apartment blocks Housing construction policy suffered from considerable organisational problems.
 Moreover, completed houses possessed noticeably poor quality finishes.